MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/importing-mrtk.md

 ![Unity Enable 16 Depth](../images/mr-learning-base/base-02-section5-step2-1-openxr.PNG)

-> [!TIP]
-> Reducing the Depth Format to 16-bit is optional but my help improve graphics performance in your project.
-To learn more about this topic, you can refer to the <a href="/windows/mixed-reality/mrtk-unity/performance/perf-getting-started#single-pass-instanced-rendering" target="_blank">Depth buffer sharing (HoloLens)</a> section of MRTK's Performance documentation.

 In the Project Settings window, select **Player** > **Publishing Settings**, then in the **Package name** field, enter a suitable name, for example, _MRTKTutorials-GettingStarted_: